-When following up with clients after a mailing, you likely ask for referrals, but they may not always know anyone who has an immediate need for your service.
-Have you ever thought of asking if they know anyone who may be interested in getting their own magazine?
+When following up with clients after a mailing, you ask for referrals, right?
+But if they don't know anyone who has an immediate need for your service, have you thought of asking if they know anyone who may be interested in getting their own magazine?

-The magazine can serve as your introduction to a new lead-a way to offer value and begin building a relationship so you can earn their business down the line.
+The magazine can serve as your introduction to a new lead-a way to offer value and begin building a relationship, so that you can earn their business down the line.